MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 }
 ~~~

-Here is the equivalent function in C# that accepts an input parameter called text and returns a base64 encoded string in Unicode
+Here's the equivalent function in C# that accepts an input parameter called text and returns a base64 encoded string in Unicode.

 ~~~C#
 public static string ConvertToBase64(string text)